About This Blog

 6th February 1976 Leonard Peltier Illegally Arrested

-On this day in 1976, Native American activist Leonard Peltier was illegally arrested in Canada by means of coerced and fraudulent testimony for the murder of two FBI agents the previous year on the Pine Ridge reservation in South Dakota. … Continue reading
+On this day in 1976, leading Native American activist Leonard Peltier was illegally arrested in Canada by means of coerced and fraudulent testimony for the murder of two FBI agents.
+Extradited to the United States, Peltier was tried and convicted … Continue reading

 31st January 1968 the Tet Offensive